Ivan Stretovich: Senior

 In 2016, Stretovich competed at the Russian Cup in July; where he won gold in parallel bars and high bar.
 Stretovich was initially named as an alternate for the Olympic Team but only days before the games started he was chosen to replace Nikita Ignatyev on the team, allegedly due to him looking better in training at the time.
 Stretovich then competed with the Russian Team (together with Denis Ablyazin, Nikita Nagornyy, Nikolai Kuksenkov and David Belyavskiy) at the 2016 Summer Olympics in Rio de Janeiro, he contributed scores of 14.755 in pommel horse, 15.100 in parallel bars, 14.766 in horizontal bar; helping the Russian men's team win the silver medal with a total of 271.453 points.

 In 2017, Stretovich suffered an arm injury and underwent treatment in Munich, Germany.
 On August 23–27, Stretovich returned to a national competition at the Russian Cup.

 In 2019, Stretovich competed at the European Championships in April; where he placed sixth on the high bar.
 In July he competed the Summer Universiade in Napoli winning silver in the all-around and on parallel bars as well as bronze on horizontal bar and in the team competition.
 In September he competed at the Russian Cup where he won silver in the all-around competition behind Nikita Nagornyy and ahead of reigning All-Around World Champion Artur Dalaloyan.
 He was selected to compete at the World Championships for the first time since 2015 and placed 10th in the all-around in qualifying but did not progress to the finals because Nagornyy and Dalaloyan finished above him.
 In the team final Stretovich competed on Floor, Pommel Horse, Vault and High Bar to help Russia win team gold with a total of 261.726 points.
 Stretovich's score of 14.666 on High Bar during the team final was the highest of any gymnast in the final.

 Competing alongside Angelina Melnikova, Stretovich helped team Russia finished Second at the Brabant Trophy in October.
 In December at the Toyota International in Tokyo, Stretovich won Bronze on High Bar.

+On January 9, 2024, he announced his retirement from sports.

+Personal life

+On May 20, 2024, Ivan Stretovich's grandmother died, and his son died during childbirth.